hmrc/home-office-immigration-status-frontend/README.md

 As this is an internal service shuttering is handled within the application.\
 Configured by `isShuttered`.\
-To shutter the service in a given environment, add `isShuttered = true` to `app-config-ENV/home-office-immigration-status-frontend.yaml` and redeploy.
+To shutter the service in a given environment, add `isShuttered: 'true'` to `app-config-ENV/home-office-immigration-status-frontend.yaml` and redeploy.